royr2/rtichoke/content/post/getting_started_with_reticulate/index.md

 Now, that everything is setup, there are multiple ways to use python along with R inside RStudio:

-One can R-Studio as an IDE for python.
+One can use R-Studio as an IDE for python.
 Simply open up a new python script from `File -> New File -> Python Script` and start to write some python code.

 ![](py_script.png)